nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Cationic:** Pertaining to their cationic (positively charged) nature, relevant for interactions with biological tissues and drugs.

-### Expanded Definition and Usage\nChitosan nanoparticles leverage the unique properties of chitosan to provide safe, effective delivery systems for pharmaceuticals and other bioactive compounds.
+### Expanded Definition and Usage:
+Chitosan nanoparticles leverage the unique properties of chitosan to provide safe, effective delivery systems for pharmaceuticals and other bioactive compounds.
 Their ability to form stable complexes with negatively charged molecules such as DNA and certain drugs makes them particularly useful in gene therapy and targeted drug delivery applications.
 In addition to medical uses, these nanoparticles are also applied in agriculture for controlled release of pesticides and in food technology for antimicrobial packaging solutions.
 The eco-friendly nature of chitosan, combined with the advanced functionalities of its nanoparticles, positions them at the forefront of sustainable innovation in nanotechnology, particularly in health and environmental applications.